 What uniCenta Is Missing

-We could not find tip management features, which are important to many restaurant and hospitality businesses, and reports specific to payroll.
-While it updates and monitors supply, it does not seem to offer low-inventory alerts.
+- Low-inventory alerts: While it updates and monitors supply, it does not seem to offer low-inventory alerts.

 What Imonggo Is Missing

 Floreant POS was specifically developed for a famous restaurant chain, so it comes as no surprise that its features are tailor-made for the food industry.
 Its minimum system requirements make for a quick local installation and allow for mobile device and tablet use.
-Customization is limitless (since it’s open source), but upon installation, basic features already include point-of-sale, table service, kitchen control, user-level permissions, and a mobile register.
+Customization is limitless (since it’s open source), but upon installation, basic features already include point of sale, table service, kitchen control, user-level permissions, and a mobile register.

 In our evaluation, Floreant POS earned a 2.73 out of 5.
 The lack of cloud hosting, 24/7 customer support, and checkout features—such as online ordering and a loyalty program—kept it from getting a higher score.
 For example, loyalty programs are included in the free plans of Imonggo.
-It is also the only software in this guide that does not offer hybrid installation (cloud-hosted).
+Floreant POS is also the only software in this guide that does not offer hybrid installation (cloud-hosted).

 Not sure if Floreant POS is right for you?
 See our guide to the best food truck POS systems.
 All the options on this list are commercially available products.

-Floreant POS Features
+Floreant POS Standout Features

 What Floreant POS Is Missing